Mission Statement

 Our Mission

 The Emory Pediatrics Residency Program strives to produce pediatricians who possess outstanding clinical competence and a lifelong passion for inquiry.
 Graduates of the Emory program are well-prepared to enter general pediatric practice, subspecialty training, or a career in teaching and research.
-Through exposure to a diverse population of patients, an accomplished cadre of supervising faculty, and a comprehensive curriculum, our graduates are equipped to become future leaders within the field of pediatrics.
+Through exposure to a large population of patients, an accomplished cadre of supervising faculty, and a comprehensive curriculum, our graduates are equipped to become future leaders within the field of pediatrics.

 Our residents provide front-line care to over a half-million patients annually at Children’s Healthcare of Atlanta and the Grady Health System.
 Our diverse clinical sites give residents experience with pediatric conditions both common and complex, in patients representing a range of cultural and socioeconomic backgrounds.